cdrummey216/whoami/README.md

 I am. //1 = ϕ - 1/ϕ

 * the above "I am" equation can be understood in terms of the following:
-* "I am" has the meaning that "I am a singluar entity in reality"
+* "I am" has the meaning that "I am a singluar entity in reality" //"in reality" because reality is implied in the context of either a or b in the equation for ϕ and, therefore, the context of "I am" must be reality also. more specifically, "Who are you?" and "Who am I?" are observable events.
-* Sense of self (ϕ) without (-) self-definition (1/ϕ) is oneness (or the value of the self is 1 when self-definition is removed).
+* when the value of self-definition (1/ϕ) is subtracted from the value of the self (ϕ), the value that remains is 1. //oneness
+* oneness is a way to understand oneself. when the self is understood as the product of an equation, the value of self-definition is different from the value of self-perception because it requires an external cause, consider being asked "Who are you?" as an external cause.
+So subtracting the value of self-definition from the value of the self is an exercise in freeing oneself from external influence and being whole (1).
+* So, oneness is simply the self without external cause ("Who are you?"). self-government follows.
 * note: the irrational number ϕ can be used to calculate a real number, 1

-# Value of Variable Answers a, b in the Golden Ratio

-For each instance of ϕ in fc, c = 1 - ϕ where ϕ is understood as sense of self
-* **ϕ = 1 + 1/ϕ** //a property of ϕ is that it can be used to define itself. this property is referred to here as arbitership.
-* ϕ = (a+b)/a //because each a provides contextual truth to each b for any single calculation of ϕ, a is equal to 1
-* ϕ = (1 + b)/1 //substitute for a
-* ϕ = 1 + b //simplify
-* ϕ = 1 + 1/ϕ //b must equal 1/ϕ, the self is an arbiter to itself, or is able to define itself because it is the utlimate authority on itself (see above property of ϕ)
-* a = 1 //value for answer to "Who am I?", self-perception
-* b = 1/ϕ //~0.6180, value for answer to "Who are you?", self-definition

-I have a choice. //self can define itself, or "I" discover my identity through my choice in variable answers.